input-output-hk/scrypto/README.md

 # Contributing

 Your contributions are always welcome!
-Please submit a pull request or create an issue to add a new cryptographic primitives or better implementations
+Please submit a pull request or create an issue to add a new cryptographic primitives or better implementations.